ahmedfgad/GeneticAlgorithmPython/docs/source/gann.md

 population_vectors = pygad.gann.population_as_vectors(population_networks=GANN_instance.population_networks)
 ```

-After preparing the population weights as a set of vectors, next is to prepare 2 functions which are:
+After preparing the population weights as a set of vectors, the next step is to prepare 2 functions:

 1. Fitness function.
 2. Callback function after each generation.